jenkinsci/.github/profile/README.md

 **About this GitHub org**.
 This is the main GitHub organization of the Jenkins community.
 It includes repositories of the [Jenkins core](https://github.com/jenkinsci/jenkins), plugins, libraries and developer tools.
-You can learn more about the project structure [here](https://www.jenkins.io/participate/code/).
+You can learn more about the project structure on the [website](https://www.jenkins.io/participate/code/).

 [ButlerImage]: https://www.jenkins.io/sites/default/files/jenkins_logo.png